 Using Screen Time As a Babysitter?

-As a busy mother of four, yes there are times when I use screen time as a babysitter, and I think this is perfectly okay!
+As a busy mother of five, yes there are times when I use screen time as a babysitter, and I think this is perfectly okay!
 I always strive to create a stimulating environment that encourages independence, creativity, and learning, and I try to involve the kids as much as I can when I cook and do chores, but yes, there are times when I need them to park it, not make any more messes, and let me get caught up.

 For me, it’s important to be able to prepare healthy food, keep the house clean, and find a little time for me to blog or whatever.
 Doing these things makes me happy…and this makes me a good mom.
 Some people talk about how messes don’t matter and how the most important thing is quality time, and I’m sorry, but if my house is a disaster, it makes me feel overwhelmed and out of control.
 I don’t need every thing to be spic and span, but a clean and organized home makes me feel in harmony.
-If allowing my children to watch some educational programs, play some educational games, or have some choice time to watch or play what they want (with things that we approve of), then I say it is very very well worth it.
+If allowing my children to watch some educational programs, play some educational games, or have some choice time to watch or play what they want (with things that we approve of), then I say it is very well worth it.

 Rules About Appropriate Content